Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 Brown left

-before the group before this album was recorded, and the band suffers
+before the group before this album was recorded, and it suffers

 from his absence.
-The album's songs are not as strong (mainly
+Too's songs are weaker (mainly

 written by Finn and semi-member Tom Feher), and the group compensates